Cavenfish/autogamess/Paper/paper.md

 Functions:

-* new_project: Builds a directory tree for housing input and output files with spreadsheets for housing collected data.
+* new_project: Builds a directory tree for housing input/output files with spreadsheets for collected data.
+* input_builder: Builds optimization input files based on text file specifications
 * opt2hes: Converts optimization input files into hessian input files
+* hes2raman: Converts hessians input files into raman input files
 * sort_logs: Sorts GAMESS(us) output files
-* hes2raman: Converts hessians input files into raman input files
+* fill_spreadsheet: Fills in Excel Spreadsheets with data collected from log files
 * get_data: Collects data from output files and generates list of data

-* input_builder: Builds optimization input files based on text file specifications
-* fill_spreadsheet: Fills in Excel Spreadsheets with data collected from log files
+# Use of AutoGAMESS

+AutoGAMESS was developed to be used in the following order: new_project -> input_builder -> double-click-run(gamess function) -> opt2hes -> double-click-run(gamess function) -> hes2raman -> double-click-run(gamess function) -> sort_logs -> fill_spreadsheet.
+The get_data function is primarily a helper function but is able to collected data from individual files for user if desired.

 # Availability
 This software is distributed under the MIT License and is available from https://github.com/Cavenfish/autogamess